Architectural Drawing Software and Tools | Autodesk

 Image courtesy of CCDI Group

-A site plan is a detailed engineering drawing that shows information about grading, landscaping, building arrangement, topography (US site) and other details.
+A site plan is a detailed engineering drawing that shows information about grading, landscaping, building arrangement, topography, and other details.
 These are made easier with software that allows such information to be rapidly added.

 Image courtesy of Arch-Intelligence